 As a kid, my father was always a Porsche guy.
-Actually to this day, he still is a Porsche guy.
 The first car I can remember that put a smile on my face was his 88′ 911.
-He used the 911 as bribery to make me go to places I was not quite found of.
-Some parents would bribe their kids with ice cream after if they went to the dentist without a fight.
-My dad would tell me he would take me to the dentist in the 911, it worked every time.
+He used the 911 as bribery to make me go to places I was not quite fond of.
+Some parents would bribe their kids with ice cream, my dad bribed me with rides in his Porsche.
 Back then, I always loved my dads Porsche but I looked at it as a long shot of ever owning one.
 I really thought that 911 was going to be handed down to me when I got my license.
 Well, our family was growing and my parents now needed a family car, the Porsche was sold.
 The only car I ever knew and loved was gone.
-Great, now what?
-Well one morning as I was getting dropped off at school, I noticed my friend from class getting dropped off in a 69′ Camaro SS.
-Thats the day my obsession began.
-My dad knew of this and bought me everything Camaro related, from Hot Wheels to bedsheets.
+One morning as I was getting dropped off at school, I noticed my friend from class getting dropped off in a 69′ Camaro SS.
+That’s the day my obsession began.
+My dad noticed and bought me everything Camaro related, from Hot Wheels to bedsheets.
 To this day, even though I love my imports, I will always have a weak spot for American muscle.
 When I found out my buddy Mal traded his beloved Datsun 510, I was devastated.
 But then I found out he came away with this beautiful 69′ Camaro, all was well again.

 What really makes this Camaro stand out from the rest is the amount of thought that went into the build.
 There are so many little details and fabrication that went into it.
 For instance..